-For Christmas, my husband asked for matching Weasley sweaters for the fam.
+For Christmas a few years ago, my husband asked for matching Weasley sweaters for the fam.
 The task seemed daunting but I’m so glad I went for it because they turned out beautiful and he was so happy.
-My 19 month old even loved hers because she’s become really interested in letters recently.
+My 19 month old even loved hers because she’s become really interested in letters recently!

 I searched high and low for a pattern and found literally ONE but wasn’t happy with construction.
 It was knit in pieces and then seamed together, and it also didn’t offer letter charts.
-So I looked for sweater patterns I could possibly use as a base and I found the perfect one I’ll talk about below.
+So I looked for sweater patterns I could possibly use as a base.

 I hope this post is helpful if you’re wanting to knit your own Weasley sweater!
 It’s so much fun and special too.

-I wish I had taken a picture of the yarn when it came because each ball is only 50 grams so it looked like A LOT and was super daunting.
+I wish I had taken a picture of the yarn when it came because each ball is only 50 grams so it looked like A LOT and was super intimidating.
 It was fun to go through so much yarn so quickly, though.
-If you’re a maker then you know how rewarding it is to bust a stash. 🙂
+If you’re a maker then you know how rewarding it is to bust a stash. 😉

-I purchased and used KnitPicks Wool of the Andes Tweed for mine and my husbands, and Wool of the Andes Superwash for Madeline’s and the yellow letter.
-Full disclosure, this yarn is itchy, but it’s gorgeous and WARM.
-We just wore a shirt underneath and it was cozy.
-I used the superwash for Maddie’s in case I wanted to machine wash it.
+I purchased and used KnitPicks Wool of the Andes Tweed for mine and my husbands, and Wool of the Andes Superwash for M’s and the yellow letter.
+Full disclosure, this yarn is pretty itchy, but it’s gorgeous and WARM.
+It is helpful if you wet block to relax the wool some.
+We all wore shirts underneath and it was cozy.
+I used the superwash for M’s in case I wanted to machine wash it.

 For my husbands, I used the color Lighthouse Heather.
 For mine, I used Down Heather.
-For Maddie’s, I used Hollyberry and the yellow letters were stitched with Brass Heather.
+For M’s, I used Hollyberry and the yellow letters were stitched with Brass Heather.

-For Maddie’s, I measured a sweater she had in her closet and just kind of winged it.
-I had already made mine and my husbands so I measured my gauge and figured out how many stitches I needed for the body and then the rest of the sweater is easy to just figure out with measurements, following the same construction from Justyna’s sweater.
+For M’s, I measured a sweater she had in her closet and just kind of winged it while following the basic construction of the other pattern.
+I had already made mine and my husbands so I measured my gauge and figured out how many stitches I needed for the body and then the rest of the sweater is easy to just figure out with measurements.

 For the letters, I used duplicate stitches after the sweaters were finished.
 You can tell if you look closely but it only adds to the charm of these sweaters.
 This was my first time doing a big duplicate stitch project so I was pretty proud of myself.
-I started with Maddie’s so if I made a mistake it would be smaller.
+I started with M’s so if I made a mistake it would be on smaller scale.
 Here’s a great tutorial on YouTube for how to create duplicate stitches.